 Similarly, Pfeiffer’s and Ford’s performances are good (especially Pfeiffer’s, which tries its best to inject emotion into her increasingly dire situation when the scene needs it), but it’s a shame they couldn’t have been in a service of a less tiresome, painfully unimaginative script.
 With that being said, it did wind up making this $100 million-costing escape-to-Vermont fantasy over twice its budget, and judging by the film’s Cinemascore rating being a B+, a decent amount of people seemed to have left the theater satisfied.
 All diving Beneath left me clutching was a sudden, burning desire to finally see Poltergeist, which I guess is better than nothing.

 *It’s worth mentioning that Hitchcock’s own The Trouble With Harry takes place around (and was entirely filmed in) Vermont, though despite being better than Beneath, it’s still so aggressively middle-of-the-road—and, if my memory serves me best, far too similar to a stage play in its general storytelling and presentation—that there’s really nothing to say about it.
 (In case you’re wondering, I gave it a 6.)

 [MAJOR SPOILERS] OK, so it turns out that Norman murdered Madison Elizabeth Frank (the ghost’s real identity all along), and that he’s willing to kill his own wife as well to keep that a secret.
-Not only is it ridiculous that the ghost—who, despite possessing her earlier to trick Norman, eventually gets on Claire’s side—wouldn’t help the paralyzed-by-drugs woman out of the rapidly-filling tub after scaring him into violently smacking his head against the sink, but also that such an all-knowing being answers Claire’s yells of “What do you want?” (probably not paraphrasing that) by scrawling “YOU KNOW” on a mirror when, in fact, she obviously doesn’t know squat.
+Not only is it ridiculous that the ghost—who, despite possessing her earlier to trick Norman, is shown to be on Claire’s side when rescuing her later—wouldn’t help the paralyzed-by-drugs woman out of the rapidly-filling tub after scaring him into violently smacking his head against the sink, but also that such an all-knowing being answers Claire’s yells of “What do you want?” (probably not paraphrasing that) by scrawling “YOU KNOW” on a mirror when, in fact, she obviously doesn’t know squat.
 If only such a thing as pen and paper existed in this universe, Madison could’ve very easily explained everything to Claire while Norman was away at his full-time UVM (The University of Vermont) job, but alas.